cmusatyalab/gabriel/client/legacy-hololens-client/README.md

+Note: I was unable to build the client from the code in this repository.
+However, I have a separate archive of this code that does build successfully.

 # Building

-Building this client requires a very specific setup.
-You need `Unity HoloLens 5.4.0f3-HTP` and `Visual Studio 2015`.
-Newer versions of either will not work.
+This client was built with `Unity HoloLens 5.4.0f3-HTP` and `Visual Studio 2015`.
+I recommend using these versions of these programs.
+You can install old versions of Unity [here](https://unity3d.com/get-unity/download/archive) and old versions of Visual Studio [here](https://visualstudio.microsoft.com/vs/older-downloads/).
+You can have multiple versions of Unity and Visual Studio on the same computer.

 The client requires [this](https://github.com/Microsoft/MixedRealityToolkit-Unity/tree/82fc64462b987f1d572d0db9bb3b39fe8f1a56f0) specific version of the
 HoloToolkit.
 It will not work with a newer version of HoloToolkit and it will not work with MRTK.